elm-guides/elm-for-js/Modules, Exports, and Imports.md

 ```

 You cannot make an opaque type out of a type alias; those are either exported or not, just like values.
 But you can
 create a union type to hide it.
-(This is more common when to opaque type represents a model rather than an action.)
+(This is more common when the opaque type represents a model rather than an action.)

 ```elm
 module Person (Person, age) where